Get the ski field low down

 A group of friends at Barduma BarBarmuda Bar

-Make sure you have an easy way to get to the ski fields organised in advance.
 Each of the four ski fields can be accessed via daily scheduled shuttle and bus services that stop at popular hotels throughout town.
 You'll need to book these in advance to secure your spot.

-If you are hiring a car remember to include snow chains with your car hire and practice fitting them.
+If you'd prefer to self-drive, there are a range of different car hire companies based at the airport and downtown.
+Remember to include snow chains with your car hire and practice fitting them.
 The weather can change quickly up the mountain so it's important for safety to carry chains in your car at all times.

 Find out more about getting around in Queenstown here.